Up the cache size a bit

 I though about setting a second ingress there (this service runs on top of TrueNAS, in a single-node K3s cluster) but that’s another thing that I need to maintain and can break.

 This is my config.
 First, if you use DHCP, make sure that you set the router’s IP as DNS servers.
-I put 1.1.1.1
+I put 1.1.1.1 as second NS, in case this breaks.

 # Up the cache size a bit